JithinKM/LocalAI/README.md

 # Local AI (Multiplatform/Android)

 A premium, minimalistic, and 100% offline AI chat application.
-Built with Flutter and powered by the high-performance `llamadart` engine, designed for high-speed inference on mobile devices (Optimized for Pixel 6a).
+Built with Flutter and powered by the high-performance `llamadart` engine, designed for high-speed inference on mobile devices.

 ## ✨ Key Features